Whether there’s food on the tables of millions of families in Ethiopia is dependent primarily on one thing: the weather.

 Changing and unpredictable weather patterns also, at times, cause heavier rains than usual, which can overflow rivers and trigger flooding that completely wipes out crops, shelters, livestock and land.

 It’s difficult.
-Many people are already poor and have little to no financial safety net to get them through an emergency.
+Many people in Ethiopia face chronic hunger and poverty and have little to no financial safety net to get them through an emergency.
 According to the World Bank, Ethiopia is one of the poorest countries in Africa, with around a quarter of its population living in extreme poverty.

 Drought and other crises significantly decrease food supplies in farming areas, too, because fewer crops have been grown and harvested.
 What is at hand then becomes more expensive, making it hard for already-struggling families to purchase what they need even if the stock is there.